yampelo/beagle/README.md

 ###### Expanding Node Descendants

-Expanding a node's descendants allows you to immediatly view everything that happened because of this node.
-This action reveals the subgraph rooted at the selecte node.
+Expanding a node's descendants allows you to immediately view everything that happened because of this node.
+This action reveals the subgraph rooted at the selected node.

 <center>
 <img src="docs/imgs/expand_descendants_node.gif">